GitLeeRepo/RegExNotes/RegExNotes.md

 ## Wildcard character matches

-**.** - **gr.y** matches gray and grey, or any other character in the 3rd position
+**.** - **gr.y** matches gray and grey, or any other character in the 3rd position **.+** - **begin.+** matches a string starting with "begin" along with the remainder of the string, so for "The beginning of it all" it will select "beginning of it all"

 ## Match beginning and ending characters of a word